Adolescent Gynaecology at UCLH

 We may arrange for an ultrasound scan the same day, or before, your appointment.
 The scan findings will be explained at your appointment.
 This generally will be in the gynaecology scan department – clinic 3, which is next door to the children and young people’s outpatient department.

-An ultrasound scan uses sound waves to look inside the body.
-The sound waves are of a much higher frequency than we can hear - but the scan machine can interpret how the sound waves bounce back as images.
+These sound waves are much higher in frequency than we can hear.
+The ultrasound machine uses the echoes from these waves to create images of the inside of the body.
 The scan is performed on your lower tummy with jelly.
 You need to have a full bladder when you arrive for the scan as this makes it easier to see the pelvis.

 If an older adolescent has been sexually active then they may be offered an internal scan as this helps get a clearer view of the womb and ovaries.
 It’s always a young person’s choice to have an internal scan or not.